cedexis/radar-runner/Headless/README.md

 parameter in the test page URL with its value set to a comma-separated list of platform ids.

-For example to instruct the client to measure private platform id 123, the test page URL would be:
+For example, to instruct the client to always measure platform id 123, the test page URL would be:

 <pre>http://radar.cedexis.com/1/&lt;customer id&gt;/radar.html?providers-set=123</pre>